 - 3. In the Pixel Density field, enter the desired percentage of pixel density.
 If you intend to scale or zoom in on your artwork, make sure your pixel density is set to be at least the factor by which your artwork will scaled or zoomed on.
 For example, if you intend to scale your artwork by 300%, you need to set the pixel density to at least 300%.
-If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork. - 4.
-If you want the specified pixel density to be applied on the existing textured brush strokes in the drawing, check the Apply to Existing Strokes option. - If you want the specified pixel density to be applied to all the drawing's art layers (ie: Line Art, Colour Art and, if enabled, Overlay Art and Underlay Art), check the Apply to All Art Layers option.
+If you intend to zoom in on your artwork from 12 fields to 6 fields, you need to set the pixel density to at least 200%.
+If you intend to do both, you need to set the pixel density to at least 600%, as the camera zoom and scaling factor will have a multiplying effect on the apparent scaling of your artwork. - 4.
+If you want the specified pixel density to be applied on the existing textured brush strokes in the drawing, check the Apply to Existing Strokes option. - 5.
+If you want the specified pixel density to be applied to all the drawing's art layers (ie: Line Art, Colour Art and, if enabled, Overlay Art and Underlay Art), check the Apply to All Art Layers option.
 Otherwise, only the currently active art layer will be affected. - 6.
 If you want the specified pixel density to be applied to all drawings in the active layer, check the Apply to All Drawings option.
 Otherwise, only the current drawing will be affected. - 7.
 Click OK.